rob4102/CalendarDapp/README.md

 #Telos Calendar
 The Telos calendar contract is used by the Calendar Factory as a template implementation for deployments.

-#Calendar One
-Calendar one is my most recent calendar proof of concept.
-This calendar is designed as a public contract for use by many users.
-There is no factory as only one contract is deployed.
-Here is a summary of Calendar One contract functions:

-Sure, here is the same text formatted with Markdown:

-# Smart Contract Overview
+# CalendarOne Contract Overview

-This smart contract represents a calendar system where users can create, invite others to, update, and accept invitations to events.
+This smart contract represents a calendar system where users can create events, invite other users to events, update, and accept invitations to calendar events.

+- **calendarName**: A public variable that stores the name of the calendar.

+- **userEvents**: A mapping of Ethereum addresses to arrays of CalendarEvent structs.
+This represents the events associated with each user.

+- **users**: An array that keeps track of all users who have created events.

+- **eventCreators**: An array that stores all the addresses of the users who have created an event.

+- **eventCount**: A mapping that tracks the number of events created by each user.

+- **eventInvitations**: A mapping of event IDs to arrays of Ethereum addresses.
+This represents the users invited to each event.

+- **totalEvents**: A counter that keeps track of the total number of events created across all users.

 ## Main Functions